EN

 In Louisiana, employers must carry workers’ compensation insurance, which covers mental and physical injuries from workplace accidents and occupational diseases.
 Most Louisiana workers are covered from day one of employment, including full-time, part-time, seasonal, or minor workers.
 Some independent contractors may even be considered employees for the purposes of workers’ comp, though domestic employees, real estate brokers, certain nonprofit employees, public officials, and volunteer workers are typically not entitled to these benefits.

-Rippling’s PEO can provide you with a pay-as-you-go worker’s comp plan.
+Rippling’s PEO can provide you with a pay-as-you-go workers’ comp plan.
 No upfront payment is required for the whole year, allowing you to scale your business seamlessly in Louisiana and elsewhere in the US.

 Discrimination and harassment laws in Louisiana

 Louisiana offers specific protections against employment discrimination and harassment in the workplace.
-Under Louisiana state legislature, employers are not allowed to discriminate on the basis of:
+Under the Louisiana state legislature, employers are not allowed to discriminate on the basis of:

 • Race